Blog post by Marco Altini.

 By looking at your CTL and ATL plots over long periods of time, you can easily see periods of higher fitness, as you were able to accumulate more intense trainings, as well as fatigue "peaks" in correspondence of the hardest workouts, that probably got you tired in the following few days.
 Units are arbitrary but you can easily go through your historical data and spot periods of higher physical fitness.

-Once we have determined fitness and fatigue, we can simply subtract them to determine our readiness to perform and injury risk.
+Once we have determined fitness and fatigue, we can simply subtract them to determine our readiness to perform.
 We expect to be below zero in this plot every time we increase significantly our training load, which results in increased fatigue (ATL).